-Given its proximity to unincorporated fully developed lands within the County of Fresno, a "Right-to-Farm" covenant will NOT be required to be executed.
-Agricultural activities on these lands located in Fresno County are not feasible or practical since the adjacent lands are fully developed with single family homes.
+Given its proximity to unincorporated lands within the County of Fresno which are currently planned in the County for Rural Residential land uses, a "Right-to-Farm" covenant will NOT be required to be executed.
+Agricultural activities on these lands located in Fresno County are not feasible or practical since the adjacent lands are developed with single family homes or are too small to economically farm.